 Despite all these numbers and figures and percentage I’ve thrown at you, you may still be wondering, “so, how much coffee should I drink per day?”

 It can get a bit confusing, with different amounts yielding different results, but the sweet spot seems to be 4-5 cups a day.
 According to a review by the European Safety Authority, 400mg is the daily, safe, upper limit of caffeine consumption for adults.

 Although some of the studies in this list showed that six or more could help prevent gout (68) and Parkinson’s (69), drinking six or more cups a day can lessen coffee’s other preventative qualities, like heart disease (70) and liver cirrhosis (71) prevention.

 Coffee has also been shown (72) to increase short-term feelings of nervousness and anxiety in some people.
 Keeping below six cups a day, and not drinking more than two cups in one sitting, can help you avoid these symptoms.

 However, coffee affects each person differently.
 Some of this comes down to genetics (73), and some of it tolerance (74).
 Although 4-5 cups a day is a good average range, it is important to pay attention to your own reactions.

 Check out this caffeine calculator for a more accurate (but not perfect) idea of your daily limits.

-THE BOTTOM LINE – THE HEALTH BENEFITS OF COFFEE
+THE BOTTOM LINE – COFFEE HEALTH BENEFITS

 Please share on social media if you liked the article, and in the comments below, tell us what your thoughts, and if there is anything you’d like to know more about.